 1) Where is contact info stored, both electronically and in hardcopy?
 2) How often is contact info updated?
+How is it updated?
 3) Who oversees this process?
 4) Do we need to modify our updating process?
 If yes, how?
 5) How readily accessible is contact info for the Head of Congregation and lay leaders?